Mara-Li/Obsidian-Snippet-collection/README.md

 - Aspect of Links, since the 6.0.1, where I don't like the new link's aspect.
 - A specific font for comments
 - Some tweaks around bullet or codes

+# Keep the snippets updated
+You can use [Obsidian-Snipper-Manager](https://github.com/Mara-Li/Obsidian-Snippet-Manager), a python script. and use the command line : `obsnipe clone https://github.com/Mara-Li/Obsidian-Snippet-collection`

+You can turn on auto-update using [obsidian-shell](https://github.com/Taitava/obsidian-shellcommands)